 But wait there’s more!
 You know the

 GO TO statement right?
-Well, COBOL having it wouldn’t be that big a deal since lots of low level languages have it.
+Well, COBOL having it wouldn’t be that big a deal since lots of old languages have it.
 That’s until you read about the

 ALTER statement, which changes the target of a